tanghaibao/goatools/README.md

 _Scientific reports_ | (2018) 8:10872 | DOI:10.1038/s41598-018-28948-z

   * **GO Grouping**:
-    Visualize the major findings in a gene ontology enrichment analysis (GEOA) more easily by using grouping.
+    Visualize the major findings in a gene ontology enrichment analysis (GEOA) more easily with grouping.
     A detailed description of GOATOOLS GO grouping is found in the [manuscript](https://www.nature.com/articles/s41598-018-28948-z).
     To group GO terms, see examples in